What to do if WordPress auto update fails

 Many bloggers are afraid to upgrade their WordPress installation, thinking that the WordPress upgrade process is difficult, or that it might break their website or blog.
 The best and easiest way to upgrade your WordPress blog is to do it manually.
 I have seen cases where WordPress upgrades failed, especially automated ones.
 That is why it is important to make a manual WordPress upgrade.

 This easy to follow step by step guide will explain how to upgrade WordPress manually.
 Upgrading WordPress should only take a couple of minutes and is a straight forward process.
-In case you encounter any problems while upgrading your WordPress, would like to make an offline test upgrade or need professional WordPress support, get in touch with us.

 Backup WordPress files and MySQL database